QEpiphany/QEpiphany.github.io/_pages/about.md

 News
 ======
+* Jan.
+21, 2025 | We released a new paper on Semantic IDs in Generative Recommendation (An Empirical Study).
 * Aug.
 04, 2025 | We released a new paper on Shilling Attack in Recommender Systems.
 * Mar.
 07, 2025 | We released a new survey paper on LLM Agent in information retrieval.